ppkantorski/Switch-FTP-Sync/README.md

-# Switch FTP Screenshots
+# Switch FTP Sync

 ## Overview

-**Switch FTP Screenshots** is an app that monitors an FTP server for new Nintendo Switch screenshots saved and downloads them to a local directory.
+**Switch FTP Sync** is an app that monitors an FTP server for Nintendo Switch screenshots as well as specified directories and downloads them to a local directory.
 The script is designed to work across Windows, macOS, and Linux.

 ## Features